 The lack of information was glaring in the case of used car buyers.
 The survey found that, for instance, about 84% of new car buyers were aware of the fact that their car had a blind spot warning system, while only about 72% of used car buyers were aware of the same.
 Lane departure warning systems are also incredibly powerful technologies that are available on many cars, but only about 77% of new car buyers were able to determine what these systems do, while the number dropped to 66% in the case of used car buyers.

 New car buyers were much more likely to report that the sales representative at the car showroom took the trouble to explain these safety features and how to use them.
 Buyers of used cars, on the other hand, were less likely to receive that information.
 Even in cases in which buyers received that information, the details do not seem to have been delivered in an effective manner.

 Lack of knowledge about important safety features in a car leads to lack of trust in these systems.
 The lesser a person knows about the safety features in his vehicle, the less likely he is to actually use these technologies.
 There have been significant advancements in auto safety technology in the past decade, and it is troubling that so many motorists are driving used cars without having full access to the benefits of the safety technology in their vehicle, simply because they are not aware of these benefits

-The Atlanta car accident attorneys at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
 If you have suffered injuries in a car accident, talk to a lawyer at our firm and determine if you have legal rights to a claim for damages.